 Have you ever heard of I Modi (The Positions)?
-Also known as The Sixteen Pleasures or under the Latin title De omnibus Veneris Schematibus, is a famous erotic book of the Italian Renaissance in which a series of sexual positions were explicitly depicted in engravings.
-While the original edition was apparently completely destroyed by the Catholic Church (ehh), fragments of a later edition survived.
+Also known as The Sixteen Pleasures or under the Latin title De omnibus Veneris Schematibus is a famous erotic book of the Italian Renaissance in which a series of sexual positions were explicitly depicted in engravings.
+While the original edition was apparently completely destroyed by the Catholic Church, fragments of a later edition survived.
 The second edition was accompanied by sonnets written by Pietro Aretino, which described the sexual acts depicted.

 It was first printed in 1524 by Marcantonio Raimondi, who worked closely with Raphael on the etchings which helped spread his fame across Europe.
 But Raimondi also brought something else to Europe – porn.
 And some of the drawings and etchings presented here can be truly explicit.

-Raphael, who employed Raimondi, was at the centre of a circle of sexual libertarians in Renaissance Rome.
-They hung out at the villa of Agostino Chigi, banker to the Vatican, who held wild parties in his garden by the Tiber and owned erotic art including a lewd statue of the horny greek god Pan.
+Raphael, who employed Raimondi, was at the center of a circle of sexual libertarians in Renaissance Rome.
+They hung out at the villa of Agostino Chigi, banker to the Vatican, who held wild parties in his garden by the Tiber and owned erotic art including a lewd statue of the horny Greek god Pan.
 The mood at his villa was hedonistic.
-One regular guest was the writer Pietro Aretino, who wrote of the erotic art in the villa: “Why shouldn’t the eye see what delights it most?”
+One regular guest was the writer Pietro Aretino, who wrote of the erotic art in the villa:

-The first edition of I Modi was first published by Raimondi in 1524 in Vienna and it rapidly became popular.
+The first edition of I Modi was published by Raimondi in 1524 in Vienna and it rapidly became popular.
 Unfortunately, it wasn’t long before the Vatican found out about it and, deeming it to be obscene, demanded that all copies should be destroyed and Raimondi imprisoned.
-Romano did not receive any punishment, presumably because of his ties with the Vatican, though the official reason is because his erotic drawings were not meant for circulation within the public, whereas Raimondi’s engravings obviously were.
+Romano did not receive any punishment, presumably because of his ties with the Vatican, though the official reason is that his erotic drawings were not meant for circulation among the public, whereas Raimondi’s engravings obviously were.

 As you can see the images nominally depicted famous pairings of lovers (e.g. Antony and Cleopatra) or husband-and-wife deities (e.g. Jupiter and Juno) from classical history and mythology engaged in sexual activity, and were entitled as such.
 The bodies of those depicted show clear influences from classical statuary known at the time.
-These 18th-century engravings mixed classical myth and history within a contemporary setting – though their intention is still the same – to arouse and “educate” users to the joys of sex.
+These 18th-century engravings mixed classical myth and history within a contemporary setting – though their intention is still the same – to arouse and “educate” users about the joys of sex.